ProjectNamesake/NamesakeNeuralCellular/README.md

 ## The impact of learning
-The videos below explore whether learning has a notable impact on the PD-NCA simulation.
+The videos below explore whether learning has a notable impact on the N-NCA simulation.
 Without learning, the system eventually settles into a steady state with only minor fluctuation.
 With learning, however, we often observe interesting cyclic behavior and progression through various ‘states of interaction’.
-These demonstrations suggest that the number of NCA, grid size, and learning are necessary for the complex simulations that PD-NCA can yield.
+These demonstrations suggest that the number of NCA, grid size, and learning are necessary for the complex simulations that N-NCA can yield.

 <img width="1434" height="720" alt="image" src="https://github.com/user-attachments/assets/2f57bfab-835a-4266-a4b7-c1ddce57c0b1" />